uas-at-ucla/suas-2019/SETUP.md

    git diff
    ```
 2. It is good practice to develop your code incrementally and back-up your edits
-   on GitHub - it is very common for people to accidentally lose all their
+   onto GitHub - it is very common for people to accidentally lose all their
    data.
-Save your local changes on GitHub.
    ```bash
    git add FILE_NAME
    git commit -m "Enter commit message" git push
    ```
-3. If you work on two separate machines or want to obtain the latest <MASTER>
+3. If you work on two separate machines or want to obtain the latest MASTER
    updates, you can simply pull all the content from the GitHub repository.
    ```bash
    git checkout master